 - TikTok In-Feed Ads

 Thinking of going all-in with TikTok and looking for account inspiration?
 Have a look at Gymshark’s account!

 With 2.4+ million active followers, they are winning TikTok by tapping into their audiences’ content preferences.

 If you want to make an impact quickly, now is the time to test this PPC channel, getting ahead of your competitors.

 However, like with any new social media marketing or PPC channel, you will want to test TikTok for your specific audience and niche before throwing huge budgets at it.

 You should also make sure that you focus on creating highly personalized ads that tap into this platform’s core demographic.

 Ready to get started with TikTok Ads?
-You have three options:
+You have two options: